Jonathan Jacob

 Jennifer LaFleur

 Jenny received a BA from Carleton College and an EdM from Harvard University.
-Her research seeks to apply Critical Race Theory, critical geography, and practice theory to analyses of social problems and social policy.
+She is a PhD candidate who's research seeks to apply Critical Race Theory, critical geography, and practice theory to analyses of social problems and social policy.
 Her work considers how built and social space are constitutive of a raced and classed social structure, and how these spaces facilitate the reproduction or disruption of inequality.
 Additionally, she is interested in how current social policy’s market logics interface with social structures to shape outcomes for historically and contemporarily minoritized individuals.
 Her recent research examines how: privatization impacts educational opportunity; residential segregation influences children’s exposure to disease and chronic health conditions; the parents of Black and Latinx students view inter-district school desegregation programs; and the impact of neighborhood contexts and resources on outcomes for public school students with disabilities.